orientechnologies/orientdb-docs/source/Configuration.md

 ##### sbtree.maxKeySize

-Maximum size of key which can be put in SBTree in bytes (10240 by default).
+Maximum size of a key, which can be put in the SBTree in bytes (10240 by default).

 ```
 Setting name...: sbtree.maxKeySize